izzymg/fantasy/README.md

 Connect to your MySQL server (`mysql -h [yourdbhost] -u [username] -p`) and run `create database zthree`

 Then exit, and in your terminal run `mysql -h [yourdbhost] -u [username] -p zthree < ./setup.sql`

+That will execute all the commands inside "setup.sql" to create the tables.
+This will not overwrite already existing tables.

 This will run a set of `CREATE TABLE IF NOT EXIST` commands to setup the board's tables in the database.